% chance misses at least 2 quarters

 Ability to produce despire relatively minor injuries.
 5 being most durable

-Injury analysis powered by Draft Sharks Injury Index, formerly
+Injury analysis powered by Draft Sharks Injury Guide, formerly

 |Dec 11, 2016||NFL||Knee ACL Tear Grade 3||Tannehill partially tore his left ACL against the Cardinals.|

 |Oct 28, 2012||NFL||Leg Thigh Bruise||Tannehill suffered a deep thigh bruise vs. the Jets.|

 |Aug 3, 2017||NFL||Knee ACL Tear Grade 3||Tannehill again suffered a partially torn ACL, this time on a scramble in training camp.
 He underwent surgery in August of 2017.|

 |Oct 7, 2018||NFL||Shoulder||Tannehill reportedly dealt with a "capsule injury" to his right shoulder.
 He missed 5 games but avoided surgery.|

 |Oct 23, 2022||NFL||Pedal Ankle Sprain/Pull Unspecified Grade 1||Tannehill played through the injury in Week 7.
 He was in a walking boot post-game, then missed Week 8 and Week 9.|

 |Dec 4, 2022||NFL||Pedal Ankle Sprain/Pull Unspecified Grade 1||Tannehill was hurt taking a sack.|

 Tannehill dealt with a declining Julio Jones and absences from A.J.
 Brown and Derrick Henry last season.